British Rail Class 769

-The British Rail Class 769 Flex is a class of four-car tri-mode multiple unit (BMU) (Note: Some sources describe these units as having tri-mode capability, treating Class 319's dual-voltage support (using either AC or DC traction current supply) as being two separate supply modes.) converted by Brush Traction, and running in service with Northern Trains.
+The British Rail Class 769 Flex is a class of four-car bi-mode multiple unit (BMU) (Note: Some sources describe these units as having tri-mode capability, treating Class 319's dual-voltage support (using either AC or DC traction current supply) as being two separate supply modes.) converted by Brush Traction, and running in service with Northern Trains.
 The train is a conversion of the existing electric multiple unit (EMU), a conventional unit type which had become surplus to requirements during the 2010s.

 The conversion process was carried out by a partnership between the rolling stock leasing company Porterbrook and train manufacturer Brush Traction.
 The conversion principally involved the addition of a pair of MAN diesel engines (one under each driving trailer vehicle), the output of which is fed into ABB-provided alternators to power the existing electric traction systems.
 According to Porterbrook, the Class 769's performance under diesel power is either equal or superior to that of a Class 150 Sprinter diesel multiple unit (DMU), and the switchover between EMU and DMU modes can be carried out while the train is in motion.
+A parcels variant has also been produced, the Class 768.